 The Vertex42® Mortgage Payment Calculator is a very simple spreadsheet that lets you compare different mortgages side-by-side.
 It calculates your monthly payment and lets you include additional extra payment (prepayments) to see how soon you could pay off your home, or how much you could save by paying less interest.
 You can also estimate the equity in your home after a specified number of years.

 If you are looking for a mortgage payment calculator that includes taxes, insurance, and other home ownership expenses, try our Home Expense Calculator.

-Mortgage Payment Calculatorfor Excel, OpenOffice, and Google Sheets
+Mortgage Payment Calculatorfor Excel, Google Sheets and OpenOffice

 - Use this free mortgage payment calculator to determine the monthly payment for different mortgages.

 - See how soon you could pay off your home by making extra payments.

 - Estimate the equity in your home after a specified number of years.

 "No installation, no macros - just a simple spreadsheet" - by Jon Wittwer